mark-wiemer/mcbe-polished-quartz/readme1.md

    1. Open Minecraft (Bedrock Edition, not Java Edition)
    1. Add the new "Polished Quartz" behavior pack to a superflat world!

-When you load the world, you should teleport to a bedrock box and be asked to break the terracotta!
+When you load the world, you should teleport to a cobblestone box and be asked to break the terracotta!

 ## Features